AndyShiue/Ende-readme/README.md

 Someone mentioned that I sometimes write a trailing comma after the last matching arm or the last field of a `class`.
 That's intentionally designed.
-It's the same as the situation in Rust: all trailing commas are optional.
-(Oh, except one case that I will mention.) you can even write
+It's the same as the situation in Rust: all trailing commas are optional. you can even write

 ```rust